Wisconsin Pet Neurology

 Neurology is the study of the nervous system.
 Pets with seizure disorders, tumors of the spine and brain, intervertebral disc disease, inflammatory brain diseases, Wobbler's syndrome, neuromuscular diseases, and other conditions involving the nervous system can be diagnosed and treated by a veterinary neurologist.

-Our highly trained surgical specialists can provide unparalleled care for your dog or cat by offering surgical neurology services.
+Our highly trained neurology specialist, Dr. Cassandra Williams, can provide unparalleled care for your dog or cat by offering surgical neurology services.

 WVRC offers both high field MRI and CT capabilities onsite, providing rapid, accurate diagnoses for thorough, definitive treatment of nervous system disorders and neurological problems.
 High field MRI offers superior image resolution with a much shorter anesthesia time compared to low field MRI.
 High field MRI units also allow for imaging of larger canine patients than low field units.